-Mr. Guldner introduced this item and explained that at one point the Town had rezoned the area from single family use to allow rentals and small, separate caretaker units; Later, owners wanted to be caretakers with larger sized units.
-This was allowed, however, the parking provision was not amended with that change.
-He provided a brief historical overview of the issue, and explained that there was not as much access on the weast side as on the weast side of the Peruvian Estates neighborhood.
-Therefore, there was not enough room for winter parking on the west.
+Mr. Guldner introduced this item and explained that at one point the Town had rezoned the area to allow rentals and caretakers; however, the parking provision was not amended with that change.
+He provided a brief historical overview of the issue, and explained that there was not as much access on the east side as on the west side of the Peruvian Estates neighborhood.
+Therefore, there was not enough room for parking.
 Mr. Guldner explained that at one point the Town Marshal assigned specific parking spots for each individual unit.
 This worked well up until recently.